 KINESTHETIC – 10% of the population.
 Speak very slowly.
 Wants to feel and touch.
 Always

-What this means is, if your buyer is kinesthetic and you are visual-oriented, then it is very unlikely that you both can build rapport, unless you adapt to the way the kinesthetic way.
+What this means is, if your buyer is kinesthetic and you are visual-oriented, then it is very unlikely that you both can build instant rapport, unless you adapt to the kinesthetic way.

-To do this, here are the 5 ways you can establish rapport with most buyers.
+To do this, here are the 5 ways you can maintain the rapport with most buyers.

 Learn to be yourself: Sales cycles are long and can test emotions.
 So it is easy to enact some new way.
 Instead, the best way to go to any sales is to learn to be yourself.
 Any buyer will appreciate genuineness and being genuine always help.

 Authenticity: Go with the intent to help.
 As humans, we like to feel safe and secured.
 So every buyer is cautious to invite salesperson.
 To overcome is feel of insecurity in buyers, go with the intent of helping buyers instead of selling your product or soln.
 Buyers genuinely appreciate those who come across with intent of helping